facephi/sdk-web-examples/examples/angular/v19/sdk-workflow/README.md

-# SDK Web WebComponents in Angular 19
+# SDK Workflow Web WebComponents in Angular 19

-This is an example of how to customise the widgets in Angular 19.
+This is an example of how to integrate the SDK Workflow with Angular 19.

 > [!NOTE]
-> For more information about the widgets please check [SDK Web WebComponents](https://docs.identity-platform.io/docs/SDK_Web/Web_Components/).
+> For more information about the widgets please check [SDK Web WebComponents](https://docs.identity-platform.io/docs/SDK_Web/Web_Components/)

 ## Prod installation credentials